Your Guide to What Home Inspectors Look For

 What do home inspectors look for?

-Home inspectors mainly look for issues that affect safety and focus on the big-ticket items, not cosmetics like peeling wallpaper, says Tim Buell, ASHI Financial Services Director and past President.
+Home inspectors mainly look for issues that affect safety and focus on the big-ticket items, not cosmetics like peeling wallpaper, says Tim Buell, an ASHI Certified Inspector and past President.
 “Our standard very simply says, we look for things that are significantly deficient, unsafe, near the end of the service life, or not functioning properly,” he explains.

-Inspectors examine visible and accessible areas of the residence, but won’t evaluate anything that’s locked or blocked as well as unsafe such as extremely steep roofs.
+Inspectors examine visible and accessible areas of the residence but won’t evaluate anything that’s locked or blocked, or anything unsafe, such as extremely steep roofs.

 Home inspectors look at the following items that can impede the sales process or reopen negotiations: